Posted by: jacknv | September 27, 2009

 If you are interested in tricycles specifically, I have begun a new blog about these bizarre three-wheeled vehicles at Trike Asylum.
 It is planned to be an “all trikes all the time” affair for the devoted enthusiast.

 NOTE: If you are new to this Badwater blog, and wish to return to the first day of posts about the trip, click HERE to start reading from the beginning.
-There are 6 pages of expedition posts, including this one, with 15 posts appearing per page.
 The tab links above will also take you to many photographs.

 * * * * * * *